 Daniel Bischof advises national and international corporate clients from various industries in all fields related to industrial property, in particular concerning trade mark, competition and copyright law.
 Another focus of his activity lies on IT law, and here especially on drafting IT contracts, data protection law and legal issues relating to e-commerce.

-Daniel Bischof was born in 1987.
-He studied law at the Universities of Göttingen and Münster (Germany) with a focus on information technology (IT), telecommunications and media law and completed his studies in 2011.
+Daniel Bischof studied law at the Universities of Göttingen and Münster (Germany) with a focus on information technology (IT), telecommunications and media law and completed his studies in 2011.
 Whilst carrying out his legal training at the Higher Regional Court of Celle (Germany), he worked inter alia for the intellectual property (IP) department of an international commercial law firm.
 He then wrote his doctoral thesis – for which he was awarded his doctorate from the University of Kiel – while at the same time working as a research assistant for Luther’s IP practice group.
 Daniel Bischof was admitted to the German Bar in 2016.